pyrhaa/sarahro/README.md

 Sarahro is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of work (POW).
 Sarahro currently employs a simplified variant of scrypt.

+# License – Muchas gracias license

+Sarahro Core is not released under the terms of the MIT license.
+See COPYING for more information or see https://isnotopensource.org/licenses/MIT.